 Similar fact/fiction blending that leads to misrepresentation of fact for the reader occurs in Brown’s other novels as well.

 In The Da Vinci Code, Brown’s misrepresentation falls under two categories.
 The first is the kind that directly antagonizes the Christian church.
-This includes assertions that Jesus was a mortal man who fathered a child with Mary Magdalene, and whose divinity was voted on by other mortal men, at the Council of Nicaea.
+This includes assertions that Jesus was a mortal man who fathered a child with Mary Magdalene, and whose divinity was voted on by other mortal men, at the Council of Nicea.
 Another such mistruth is Brown’s depiction of The Priory of Sion as the guardians of the ancient secret that is the ‘Holy Grail’, that, if revealed, will irreparably harm Christianity.
 In reality, the Priory is a well-known “20th century fraud”.
 The other kind of misrepresentations are relatively harmless and serve to embellish the historical aspect of the plot.
 This kind includes Brown’s claims that the modern Olympics are based on the half cycle of Venus, or that the pentacle was originally intended to be the symbol of modern Olympics, or that the Church of Saint-Sulpice is built over the ruins of goddess Isis’ temple, or that the brass strip at Saint-Sulpice is called the Rose Line, and that it was the original prime meridian (all untrue).
 Even the assertion that Leonardo Da Vinci’s famous Mona Lisa is named as an anagram based off of the names of the Egyptian god and goddess of human fertility, is closer to preposterous fiction than fact.
 In doing so, Brown almost makes a mockery of ‘factually accurate’ writing.

 Even though The Da Vinci Code looks to undermine the foundation of The Catholic Church in particular, as opposed to religion or creationism as a whole, we see that in both Origin and The Da Vinci Code, Brown tends to misrepresent the facts by modifying them to fit his plot better.
 The reader may initially be excited to learn about a particular fact mentioned in a Brown book, for example, that the Mona Lisa is named as an anagram based off names of the Egyptian gods of fertility, or that the modern Olympics are based on the half cycle of Venus, only to be disappointed later at learning these are merely Brown’s fictional versions of the actual fact.

 In Angels and Demons too, Brown’s tendency to deceptively write fiction embedded in facets of reality, is at display.
 Angels and Demons begins with one such misrepresentative detail in its preface, where Brown claims that “the brotherhood of the Illuminati is factual”.
-Indeed, the existence of the Illuminati at one point in history is indisputable historical fact -- the secret society was founded in 1776 -- but its presence in current world is at best, a conspiracy theory, not “fact”.
+Indeed, the existence of the Illuminati at one point in history is indisputable historical fact — the secret society was founded in 1776 — but its presence in the current world is at best, a conspiracy theory, not “fact”.
 Also, Brown’s subsequent assertion that Galileo Galilei, the famous 16th century Italian scientist, was the most “revered member” (A&D, IX, 51) of the society is sheer fiction.
 Galileo predated Illuminati by nearly two complete centuries.
 Such presentation of fiction wrapped inside relevant facts, as we have seen, is characteristic to Brown’s writing.